About Sky fibre broadband deals

 Sky uses the Openreach network to supply its fibre broadband services.
 Openreach is the largest fibre broadband network in the UK, covering more than 27 million homes and business premises.
 Just use our postcode checker to find out for sure.

 The best way to be sure you can get Sky fibre broadband is to check for yourself that your own area is covered.
-Simply enter your postcode at the top of this page and we'll be able to show you all the available providers in your area.
+Simply enter your postcode and we'll be able to show you all the available providers in your area.

 Why choose Sky fibre optic broadband?

 Sky fibre broadband is a fibre optic broadband service from one of the most trusted names in the UK telecommunications market.
 There are some great reasons to join, from the download and upload speeds through to the price.
 We’ve listed three of the best.